Jacques Braunstein

 Jacques Braunstein (August 30, 1931 - November 27, 2009) was a Venezuelan musician, economist, publicist and disc jockey.

 A native of Bucharest, Romania, Braunstein studied violin at age six and later, at age thirteen, took up the double bass.
 Raised in a Jewish home, he moved to Brazil with his family before settling in Caracas, Venezuela in the early 1950s, becoming a Venezuelan citizen in 1955.
 Fluent in English, French, Italian, Portuguese, and Spanish, he studied at the Harvard University and the Massachusetts Institute of Technology, where he earned two post-graduate degrees in economics and chemical industry.

 In his new home Braunstein, along with his father, founded the firm Braunstein Asociados, an advertising agency which lasted for more than five decades.
-Besides this, he was an avid jazz collector and a true connoisseur of the bridge whist game, but found time to teach marketing techniques at universities throughout Venezuela.
-Nevertheless, he was recognized as an international ambassador for jazz and its promotion as an art form.
+He was a jazz collector and a bridge whist player, and taught marketing techniques at universities throughout Venezuela.
+He was recognized as an international ambassador for jazz and its promotion as an art form.

 Since arriving to Venezuela, Braunstein became an active participant in the local jazz community for most of his life, as founder of his radio show Idioma del Jazz in 1955 and the Caracas Jazz Club in 1956.
 On August 12 of this year, he promoted the first official jazz concert in Venezuela at Caracas National Theater inviting the clarinetist and saxophonist John LaPorta, who was backed by the Casablanca Orchestra, Charlie Nagy, Werner Boehm, Walter Albrecht, among others during his stay in Caracas.
 While a selection of the repertoire performed at the concert was released under the title South American Brothers by Fantasy Records, the first jazz recording in Venezuela.